ibm-cloud-docs/ContinuousDelivery/devsecops-custom-scripts.md

 ### Accessing toolchain data from custom scripts
 {: #cd-devsecops-scripts-toolchaindata}

-Toolchain data can be read from the toolchain.json file that is provided by the pipeline at the path that is stored in the `TOOLCHAIN_DATA_PATH` environment variable or you can use toolchain integration and jsonpath, and access them in `/config` just like any variable, or get_env, which does the same effect.
+You can read toolchain data from the `toolchain.json file` that is provided by the pipeline at the path that is stored in the `TOOLCHAIN_DATA_PATH` environment variable.
+You can also use the toolchain integration and `jsonpath`, and access them in `/config` in the same way as any other variable.
+Or, you can use `get_env`, which has the same effect.

 ### Shared workspaces
 {: #cd-devsecops-scripts-workspaces}

-Because these custom scripts operate in the same workspace, you can pass data between them by writing it into a file and reading it in the other task.
+Because these custom scripts operate in the same workspace, you can pass data between them by writing it into a file and then reading it in the other task.
 This workspace is mounted on a path that is provided in the `$WORKSPACE` variable.

 ## Stage output
 {: #cd-devsecops-scripts-stageoutput}